GregTheMadMonk/gregthemadmonk.github.io/hugo-pages/content/posts/operator-folding-tricks.md

 ---
-title: "Fold expressions for metaprogramming or \"The wrong reason to rightfully want extension methods in C++\""
+title: "Fold Expressions for Metaprogramming or \"The Wrong Reason to Rightfully Want Extension Methods in C++\""
 date: 2023-04-22T01:27:54+03:00
 draft: true
 ---

+__Disclaimer:__ when writing code examples for that article, I wasn't really concerned with passing/returning references where it might make actual sense in real scenarios.
+The code here is for demonstration, only to provide you with an idea of the tricks that could be used to write actual optimized code.

 ## Toy problem